jmnaste/AI-Workflow-Automation/postgres/migrations/README.md

 ## Notes

 - The schema uses `gen_random_uuid()` from `pgcrypto` so no app-side UUID requirement.
-- If you plan to use Alembic in app services later, keep SQL and Alembic aligned (generate Alembic revisions that match this schema).
+- LEGACY (Alembic): Earlier docs referenced optionally using Alembic; current approach is purely manual SQL migrations.
+If reintroducing a migration tool later, generate revisions that match the canonical SQL here.
-- The Auth service now manages its own `auth` schema via Alembic at startup (optional).
-Prefer that path for creating/upgrading Auth-owned tables; use these raw SQL files only for bootstrapping or admin maintenance.
+- The Auth service now manages its own `auth` schema via manual SQL migrations (no Alembic).
+Use these raw SQL files for initial bootstrap of a fresh Postgres instance or admin maintenance tasks.
 - Never commit actual credentials.
 Set `POSTGRES_USER` and `POSTGRES_DB` via the Hostinger Environment panel.